okta/okta-sdk-dotnet/docs/UserApi.md

 Activate a User

 Activates a user.
-This operation can only be performed on users with a `STAGED` status.
+This operation can only be performed on users with a `STAGED` or `DEPROVISIONED` status.
 Activation of a user is an asynchronous operation.
 The user will have the `transitioningToStatus` property with a value of `ACTIVE` during activation to indicate that the user hasn't completed the asynchronous operation.
-The user will have a status of `ACTIVE` when the activation process is complete.
+The user will have a status of `ACTIVE` when the activation process is complete. > **Multibrand and User activation**<br> If you want to send a branded User Activation email, change the subdomain of your request to the custom domain that's associated with the brand.
+For example, change `subdomain.okta.com` to `custom.domain.one`.
+See [Multibrand and custom domains](https://developer.okta.com/docs/concepts/brands/#multibrand-and-custom-domains). <br><br> > **Legal disclaimer**<br> After a user is added to the Okta directory, they receive an activation email.
+As part of signing up for this service, you agreed not to use Okta's service/product to spam and/or send unsolicited messages.
+Please refrain from adding unrelated accounts to the directory as Okta is not responsible for, and disclaims any and all liability associated with, the activation email's content.
+You, and you alone, bear responsibility for the emails sent to any recipients.

 ### Example
 ```csharp